Pinwheeler/JiraCast/README.md

 JiraCast
 ========

-chromecasting with a Jira API
+Chromecasting with a Jira API

+Changing file to force pull;